 The Saguaro National Park was officially established as a National Park in 1994, but the land has been revered for centuries by Native Americans.
 Some of the earliest residents, the Tohono O'odham tribe, considered the saguaro to be a type of humanity.
 In 1933, Herbert Hoover established the Saguaro National Monument just a few miles outside of the city of Tucson.
 Over the years, locals strived to build up the cactus sanctuary, with rangers fighting cactus rustling and trying to keep saguaros from being trampled by cattle.
 Today, the park sits on 91,716 acres of land protected by the National Park Service.

 So what's so special about saguaros?
 For starters, they grow to over 40 feet tall and live for over 150 years.
 They don't grow their signature "arms" until 75 to 100 years of age.
 The cacti produce white flowers from April through June, pollinated by Gila woodpeckers, gilded flickers, honey bees, and bats.
 Saguaros also produce edible saguaro fruit that must be harvested by using a long pole.
+Other plant life differs by elevation.
+Desert scrub is present in lower elevations, desert grassland can be found in higher elevations, and trees such as pine forest and mixed conifer forest are present at even higher elevations.

 A weekly pass to the park costs $15 per vehicle and $5 for a person entering on foot or bicycle.
 The park sees its highest visitor rate from November to March, but there's no wrong time to visit this gorgeous gem of the American Southwest.
 You can also stop by the visitor center or Arizona-Sonora Desert Museum to learn more.